Skip to Content

 Adding salt for lacto-fermentation.

 • Next mix the shredded vegetables with salt, massaging them until they release their juices.
 You’ll want to use a really nice, coarse, unprocessed good quality salt, like this Celtic Sea Salt.
-The golden ratio for fermenting is 1.5 teaspoon of salt per pound (lb) or (~500g) of vegetables.
+The golden ratio for fermenting veggies is 1.5 teaspoon of salt per pound (lb) or (~500g) of vegetables.

 • Then I transferred everything In a larger bowl (with plenty of space to get my hands in and mix it around).